 • Area repellants are placed near desirable plants to make the area around the plant smell bad, and therefore deter deer from trying the plant.
 Examples of area repellants include bags of human hair, Irish spring bar soap and predator urine granules such as Shake-Away.
 Toxicants and poisons may be illegal to use with deer.
 Check your state laws.

 • Repellants are most effective on “less preferred plants,” however, success rates will vary.
 They often reduce damage, but do not get rid of deer completely.
 Sprays and liquids may need reapplication, especially after rainfall and when new growth occurs.

 • Shooting deer provides quick relief to get rid of deer, however, shooting deer may not be legal in your area.
 Check hunting regulations in your state before trying this tactic.

 4) Selecting Plants Strategically

 • This can include fencing of entire yard, a specific area of the yard or specific plants.
-For small areas burlap or netting can be used to create a protective barrier around plants.
-Tubes of vexar netting can be used around individual seedlings or on small trees.
+For small areas burlap or chicken wire can be used to create a protective barrier around plants.
+Tubes of industrial vexar netting can be used around individual seedlings or on small trees.
 Fresh growth and newly established smaller trees are most at risk.

-- For larger ares, or for an entire yard, a homeowner may wish to fence the entire area.
+• For larger areas such as a large vegetable garden, or for an entire yard, a homeowner may wish to fence the entire area.
 Fencing should be seven to 10 feet tall because deer can easily jump over shorter fences.
 Fencing should also be low to the ground so deer cannot crawl under it.